phdonner/phdonner/powershell.md

 ---

-## Conversion from Markdown to a VT100 encoded string
+## Convert from Markdown to a VT100 encoded string

 This variation is useful in a configuration equipped with a VT100 console.
 This is the case if development work is e.g. carried out on the Visual Studio Code IDE.